Lee Seung-gi: 2004–present: As singer

 He released a digital single titled "Will You Marry Me" in 2009, which became a hit in South Korea.
 With this single, he received the Digital Single Bonsang award in the 24th Golden Disc Awards.
 The same year, he released his fourth album Shadow, which was a success and received 40,000 pre-order copies before its release.

 In 2010, he recorded a duet version of his 2007 song "Smile Boy" with South Korean figure skater Kim Yuna, which became the official 2010 FIFA World Cup commercial song in South Korea.
 He also received the Digital Single Bonsang award for the second consecutive time at the 25th Golden Disc Awards with his song "Love Taught Me To Drink".
 This was followed by the release of his fifth album, Tonight in 2011, a departure from his usual traditional ballads and encompasses more of a rock band-style sound and melodies.
 The title song "Aren't We Friends" instantly topped online music charts upon release.
 His other single, "Era of Love" also earned the No. 1 spot on that week's Billboard K-Pop Hot 100.

 On March 6, 2012, Lee made his debut in Japan with the release of his first Japanese album Time for Love (also translated as Alone in Love) and a single of the same title.
 Both the album and single ranked number one on the Oricon Daily Chart.
 He held a concert at Nippon Budokan, Tokyo, on June 1, 2012, three months after his debut.
 Back in South Korea the same year, he released an EP titled Forest.
 The title song "Return" set a record for being number one for six consecutive weeks on Billboard's Korea K-Pop Hot 100.
 On June 10, 2015, he made his music comeback with his sixth album And... after a hiatus of two years and seven months.
 On January 21, 2016, his agency, Hook Entertainment, announced that he would be enlisting for his mandatory military service on February 1.
 As a gift to fans, he also released a new track on January 21 at noon, titled "I Am Going to the Military".
 On March 3, 2016, his song "Meet Someone Like Me" was released.
 The single is the last song he recorded before joining the army, and was produced by Psy.

 On November 15, 2020, he released a pre-released track titled "The Ordinary Man", ahead of his anticipated seventh album The Project, which was released on December 10, 2020.
 On June 21, 2022, his agency announced that Lee will be partnering with guitarist Lee Byung-ho from Captain Planet's songwriting team to release the project's theme song on July 1.
-Lee will release the digital single "Empty" on May 7, 2025, which would be his first release in 4 years and 5 months.